metabase/metabase/docs/users-guide/interactive-dashboards.md

 ![Pass value to dashboard](images/interactive-dashboards/pass-value.png)

-Once you select a column, the sidebar will display the column used to pass the value, as well as the target filter at the destination that Metabase will pass the value to.
+Once you select the column that contains the value you want to pass, the sidebar will display the column used to pass the value, as well as the target filter at the destination that Metabase will pass the value to:

 ![Pass category to filter](images/interactive-dashboards/pass-category-to-filter.png)

-In the example above, when a user clicks on the **Orders by product category** card, Metabase will pass the clicked `Category` to the destination dashboard ("Interactive Dashboard"), which will then filter its cards by that `Category`.
+In the example above, when a user clicks on the **Orders by product category** card, Metabase will pass the clicked `Product -> Category` to the destination dashboard ("Interactive Dashboard"), which will then filter its cards by that `Category`.

 You can also send the currently selected value of a dashboard filter on the current dashboard to the destination.
 And if you're using [Metabase Enterprise Edition](https://www.metabase.com/enterprise/scale/index.html), you can pass a user attribute provided by SSO to the destination, too.
 Those user attributes will show up as options when you click on one of the destination's filters (provided the values are compatible with that filter).